Matthew-Dove/ContainerExpressions/README.md

 }
 ````

-Note: there is also Try.CreateAsync() for asynchronous functions.
+Note: there is also Try.RunAsync() for asynchronous functions.

 ## Expressions